pacs-course/pacs-examples/Examples/src/SegmentIntersect/README.md

 # What do I learn here? #
 - That also apparently simple computational problems require a lot of care if one wants an algorithm capable of treating all the particular cases;
-- The use nested namespaces
+- The use of nested namespaces;
-- An overloading of the output streaming operator to prettiprint the results;
+- An overload of the output streaming operator to pretty-print the results;
 - The use of 'block scope' to simplify the repetition of a test on different data.
-- The use of a concept to specify a prerequisite on a type
+- The use of a concept to specify a prerequisite on a type;
 - The binding with pybind11

 ## Folder contents ##